BarkingBad/Distributed-Systems/README.md

 Publish subscribe pattern using GRPC.
 Written in Kotlin and Scala.
 I think it's great example how to use just released Kotlin GRPC compiler, which generates class files using coroutines.
 Also it presents how to setup grpc protobuf gradle plugin in kts

-#### 2. Thirft
+#### 2. Thrift

-Smarthouse simulation using Thirft RPC.
+Smarthouse simulation using Thrift RPC.
 Written in Kotlin and Scala.

+### 5. Zookeeper

+Simple zookeeper client that watches the existance of nodes, gives basic information like count of successors of given node or prints its files tree.